Contrasting George Risk Industries (RSKIA) and Its Competitors

 George Risk Industries’ rivals have higher revenue, but lower earnings than George Risk Industries.
 George Risk Industries is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

-This is a summary of recent ratings and target prices for George Risk Industries and its rivals, as provided by MarketBeat.
+This is a summary of current ratings and target prices for George Risk Industries and its rivals, as reported by MarketBeat.

 |Sell Ratings